Polar Bears in Svalbard

 • Gratuities

-Amos has known and worked closely with this particular outfitter in Svalbard for the last twenty years.
+To support the polar bear expedition to Svalbard, Amos has worked closely with the same outfitter for the last twenty years.
 They are the absolute best at what they do.
 They will make sure you are fully geared to handle just about anything the Arctic environment could throw at you including providing each guest with a personal snowmobile, helmet, gloves, goggles, boots, water and wind-proof survival suit, and even survival training.

 These guides have an unprecedented level of expertise and are highly sought after for high stakes shooting assignments and costly productions.